rodu/protect-static/README.md

-  -i, --indexFile <string>          index file used for your app or website -y, --skipPrompt                  assumes yes answer for any prompt -u, --hostUrl <url>               helper to generate protected app URL -h, --help                        display help for command
+  -i, --indexFile <string>          index file used for your app or website -y, --skipPrompt                  assumes yes answer for any prompt -u, --hostUrl <url>               helper to generate protected app URL -q, --quiet                       print only relevant messages to console -h, --help                        display help for command
 ```